Skip to content

 Command line mode

-When running in command line interface (CLI) mode, Codyze can be used to automatically check a code base against a set of MARK rules.
+When running in command line interface (CLI) mode, Codyze can be used to automatically check a code base against a set of rules given in a supported specification language like Coko.
 Below are short exemplary calls to start codyze in command line interface mode. ./ refers to the top-level directory of the repository.
-However, for the Gradle arguments ./ refers to the directory of the project which is codyze-cli.
+However, for the Gradle arguments ./ refers to the directory of the project, which is codyze-cli.

 CI/CD Integration